dlywlotus/nsu_forums/README.md

 * SUPABASE_JWT_SECRET="->PROJECT_SETTINGS->API->JWT_SETTINGS"

 ### Step 5 Migrate schema tables
-* Next, populate the database with the schema tables defined in server/models/models.go.
+* The next step is to populate the database with the schema tables defined in server/models/models.go.
 * To migrate the tables, cd into the server dir and run "go run migrate/migrate.go".

 ### Step 6 Un-comment initializer